ixa-ehu/ixa-pipe-pos/README.md

 ============

 This module uses Apache OpenNLP programatically to perform POS tagging.
-Models for English have been trained using the WSJ treebank (performance 96.48%).
 This module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).

++ English perceptron models have been trained and evaluated using the WSJ treebank as explained in
+  K. Toutanova, D. Klein, and C. D. Manning.
+Feature-rich part-of-speech tagging with a cyclic dependency network.
+  In Proceedings of HLT-NAACL’03, 2003.
+Currently we obtain a performance of 96.48% vs 97.24% obtained by Toutanova et al. (2003).

++ Spanish Maximum Entropy models have been trained and evaluated using the Ancora corpus; it was randomly divided in 90% for training (440K words) and 10% testing (70K words), obtaining a performance of 98.88%.

 Contents
 ========